pbinkley/microcopying_1940/index.markdown

 that it is a service which has been inaugurated?
-This afternoon we found three such services in existence and I should suppose the opinion of this conference would be that such services should be maintained and improved so far as possible, so the <span style="page" id="page167">[p.167]</span> individual can secure what he needs as promptly and as inexpensively as possible.
+This afternoon we found three such services in existence and I should suppose the opinion of this conference would be that such services should be maintained and improved so far as possible, so the <span class="page" id="page167">[p.167]</span> individual can secure what he needs as promptly and as inexpensively as possible.
 I don't know whether that calls for much discussion, but if there is any discussion as to where emphasis should be placed, we would be glad to have it, but I think most of us would agree that the two ideas have got to go